adobeio/adobeio-documentation/Webhook_docs_intro.md

 <a id="org3786b01"></a>

-# Introduction
+## Introduction

-With Adobe I/O Events webhooks your application can sign up to be notified whenever certain events occur.
-For example, when a user uploads a file to Adobe Creative Cloud Assets then this generates an event.
-With the right webhook in place your application is instantly notified that this event happened.
+With Adobe I/O Events webhooks, your application can sign up to be notified whenever certain events occur.
+For example, when a user uploads a file to Adobe Creative Cloud Assets, this action generates an event.
+With the right webhook in place, your application is instantly notified that this event happened.

-To start receiving events you register a webhook, specifying a Webhook URL and the types of events you want to receive.
+To start receiving events, you register a webhook, specifying a webhook URL and the types of events you want to receive.
 Each event will result in a HTTP request to the given URL, notifying your application.

 <a id="org81068e4"></a>

-# Concepts
+## Concepts

 An **Event** is a JSON object that describes something that happened.